aaron5670/PokeMMO-Online-Realtime-Multiplayer-Game/README.md

 // Clone this repository
 $ git clone https://github.com/aaron5670/PokeMMO-Online-Realtime-Multiplayer-Game.git

-// Go to the client folder
+// Go to the client folder and install all modules
-$ cd client

-// Install all modules in the client folder
-$ npm install
+$ cd client && npm install

-// Go to the server folder
+// Go to the server folder and install all modules
-$ cd ../server

-// Install all modules in the server folder
-$ npm install
+$ cd ../server && npm install

 // Start the server
 $ node server.js

-// Open a new terminal and go to client and start the webpack server
+// Open a new terminal and navigate to the client folder and start the webpack server
 $ cd client && npm start
 ```
+After successfully install go to [http://localhost:8080](http://localhost:8080/)